Ingalls Creek

 Leader Permission:

-Not required for those with basic backpack badge AND one or more Mountaineers backpacks in activity history 2022-2025.
-For those not meeting this criteria you may request permission by emailing leader with details on private backpack experience.
-Please include trip date and details.
+Not required for those with at least a basic backpack badge AND one or more Mountaineer backpacks in activity history in the past 12 months.
+For those not meeting these criteria, you may request permission by emailing the leader with details of your recent, private backpacking experience.
+Please include the trip dates and details (2 trips are sufficient).

 Before registering (at least 2 days before registration opens), please submit your request indicating:

-• Indicate which type of bear-resistant food storage method you plan to use.
+• State which type of bear-resistant food storage method you plan to use.

 • Commit to being flexible regarding finding a suitable campsite.